adullact/puppet-freeipa/REFERENCE.md

 **Classes**

 * [`freeipa`](#freeipa): Manages IPA masters, replicas and clients.
+* [`freeipa::config::humanadmins`](#freeipaconfighumanadmins): This class manages admin accounts.
+It will create/give rights to any admin accounts missing.
+It will delete accounts set in Hiera to be deleted.
 * [`freeipa::config::krbinit`](#freeipaconfigkrbinit): Configures admin user
 * [`freeipa::config::webui`](#freeipaconfigwebui): Configures port and redirect overrides for the IPA server web UI.
 * [`freeipa::install`](#freeipainstall): Installs the packages needed for servers and clients